ColdBox/coldbox-sublime/readme.md

 # A ColdBox Platform Bundle for Sublime text 2

-Get the latest Sublime Text 2 beta from http://www.sublimetext.com/2.
+Get the latest Sublime Text 2 from http://www.sublimetext.com/2.

 ## Currently supported features